Ming-Shu/Install-Cassandra-Cluster-on-EC2-instance/README.md

 # Install-Cassandra-Cluster-on-EC2-instance
-Let's take a look at how to install Cassandra Cluster on EC2 instance  running Ubuntu 18.04 LTS
+Let's take a look at how to install Cassandra Cluster on EC2 instance  running Ubuntu 18.04 LTS .
+We are simulating installing a Cassandra Cluster in a single data center and a single rack.
+The Seed controls the cluster and is used to bootstrap the other nodes in the Cassandra cluster.

 EC2 type      :  t3.xlarge

 Operating System    :  Ubuntu 18.04 LTS

 openjdk version : "1.8.0_292"

+Cassandra version :3.11.2.

 Note: Cassandra is need at least 2GB, even with single-node cluster.